Geese (band)

-Geese are an American rock band formed in 2016 in Brooklyn, New York.
-The band currently consists of Cameron Winter (vocals, keyboards, guitar), Emily Green (guitar), Dominic DiGesu (bass) and Max Bassin (drums).
+Geese is an American rock band formed in New York City in 2016.
+It comprises lead vocalist and guitarist-keyboardist Cameron Winter, guitarist Emily Green, bassist Dominic DiGesu and drummer Max Bassin as of 2024.
+Guitarist Foster Hudson was a member of the group from 2019 until 2023.
 During live performances, the band is joined by keyboardist Sam Revaz.

-The band has released three studio albums to date: Projector (2021), 3D Country (2023), and Getting Killed (2025).
+Formed while the members were attending high school, the group recorded early material in Bassin's basement before signing with Partisan Records and Play it Again Sam in 2020.
+The band has released four studio albums: A Beautiful Memory (2018), Projector (2021), 3D Country (2023), and Getting Killed (2025).

+The band's sound blends indie rock, art rock, post-punk, and experimental rock.
+The members cited the Velvet Underground, Television, the Strokes and Radiohead as influences.
+Winter's vocal style has been noted by critics for its versatility and stylistic range.

 History

 2016–2020: Formation and early years

 The band formed in 2016 while the members were attending Brooklyn Friends School and Little Red School House in New York City.
-During high school, the band practiced and recorded material in the basement of Bassin's home in Fort Greene.
+During high school, the band practised and recorded material in the basement of Bassin's home in Fort Greene.
+The first song the band played together after forming was Tame Impala's "Mind Mischief".
 The band's name came from guitarist Emily Green's nickname "Goose".

 They independently released EP, their debut EP, in 2018, followed by an album, A Beautiful Memory, the same year, and a second EP, Bottomless Pink Lagoon, in 2019.
 All three of these releases have since been removed from streaming platforms.

 As a few of the members had received acceptance letters to attend schools such as Oberlin College and the Berklee College of Music, the band had intended to break up once they graduated high school in 2020.
 Towards mid-2020, however, the band's self-produced demos attracted attention from several record labels, including 4AD, Fat Possum, and Sub Pop.
 Ultimately, the band signed with Partisan Records.

 2021–2023: Projector

-The band released their second album and label debut, Projector, on October 29, 2021.
+The band released their second album and label debut, Projector, on October 29, 2021 on Partisan Records.
 It was recorded by the band in Bassin's basement from late 2019 to early 2020, and mixed by Dan Carey.
-The album was met with some critical acclaim, obtaining a Metacritic average of 83 out of 100 based on eight critic reviews.
-The album had three singles released ahead of the release: "Disco", "Low Era", and "Projector".
+Debut single "Disco" was premiered by Apple Music 1 on June 22, 2021, with Winter telling host Matt Wilkinson about the recording process in Bassin's basement: "It was the first time we got our live set-up working, so we bought a couple more microphones to mic everything properly so we could all play it together instead of overdubbing everything.
+It was this transcendental moment where we were all really in the zone."